birdhackor/zsh-exa-ls-plugin/README.md

 # zsh-exa-ls-plugin

+## Deprecated

+Due to exa is unmaintained, we use the fork eza instead of exa.
+Please use [birdhackor/zsh-eza-ls-plugin](https://github.com/birdhackor/zsh-eza-ls-plugin) instead.

+## Old Intro

 This zsh plugin enables a number of aliases allowing `exa`, to act as a drop-in replacement for `ls` and `tree`.